 Today, the Segeju are far from warlike and are one of the least known tribes in Kenya.
 They are struggling to maintain their identity among the more dynamic people groups that surround them.
 They have closely integrated with the Digo and the Shirazi peoples and have adapted to the agricultural setting.

 The main social grouping of the Segeju is the mlango, or clan.
 When a woman dies, her funeral expenses are divided among her husband, her husband's brothers, and her siblings.
 The siblings are not obligated to help the man pay for the funeral because he is their brother-in-law but because he is a member of the mlango.
 The husband's other wives may even help pay some of the expenses, since they are also members of the mlango.

-At Segeju weddings and funerals, it is common to hear the sound of the tall war-drums.
+At Segeju weddings and funerals, it is common to hear the tall war-drums.
 The drums are carved from the trunks of mchani trees and are covered with tautly stretched ox hide that is held firm with wooden pegs at the open end.
-Palm-branch ribs serve as the drum sticks.
+Palm-branch ribs serve as the drumsticks.

 Formerly, all ownership of land by the Segeju was communal and based on the mlango.
 Although marriage did not entitle a person to membership in the mlango, these ties appear to have given the person equal rights to the land.
 Interestingly, inheritance laws applied to coconut palms but not to land, huts and livestock.

 The Segeju farmers raise coconuts, cassava, rice, and a large variety of fruits and vegetables.
 Today, however, many of them have abandoned their land and the mlango system.
 This is primarily a result of the younger generation moving to Mombasa to receive an education.
 The lure of wage employment in industry, commerce, and tourism draws most of the educated young people to the big cities.
 They have assimilated well into the modern coastal cultures, leaving behind the traditions of the past.